 7. Acceptance by attorney

-- a) I accept that I must always act in the principal's best interests. - b) I accept that as attorney I must keep my own money and property separate from the principal's money and property. - c) I accept that I should keep reasonable accounts and records of the principal's money and property. - d) I accept that unless expressly authorised, I cannot gain a benefit from being an attorney. - e) I accept that I must act honestly in all matters concerning the principal's legal and financial affairs.
+Please see a solicitor should the attorney fail to abide by their responsibilities.
+The Police or the Supreme Court of NSW may also need to be involved. a) I accept that I must always act in the principal's best interests.

+b) I accept that as attorney I must keep my own money and property separate from the principal's money and property.

+c) I accept that I should keep reasonable accounts and records of the principal's money and property.

+d) I accept that unless expressly authorised, I cannot gain a benefit from being an attorney.

+e) I accept that I must act honestly in all matters concerning the principal's legal and financial affairs.

 Failure to do any of the above may incur civil and/or criminal penalties.

+d rect ave

-Signature: Date://
+Signature: Date:/

-+31110 CO.
-2/ /.

-Name:

-And COLLAR MICHAEL MICH
+The Attorney signs here.
+Add pages if there are more than Name:

+two attorneys, including any substitute attorneys

 And

-. ve, v.

-Signature: Date://
+Signature:

-Co, Sillo
+cornic 40 Curreatie

-Name:
+into: is or Name:

-Whi ede

-[add more pages if necessary]
+" this s [add more pages if necessary]

+GUP

 LPI OFFICE USE ONLY

+(Please initial the bottom of this page)

+(nease initial the bottom of this page)